Move Over Tesla: Supercharger Network 2.0 Is About To Land

 Therefore, Volkswagen's build-out of its - to be larger and faster -Supercharger network, open for all automakers, will take away this loyalty to Tesla.
 These people will now consider the Chevrolet Bolt, Nissan Leaf 2.0, Jaguar i-Pace, Audi eTron or Mercedes EQ-C, as the Supercharger is no longer a differentiator.
 In 2022, I estimate 140 different models.

-Stock market reaction: Timing uncertain.
+Stock market reaction: Timing uncertain

 How soon will the stock market figure this out?
 It's impossible to say.
 In a totally rational world, this would have a huge impact immediately, given the scale and certainty of this announcement.
 It really shouldn't be all that difficult for money managers to see that Tesla's chief advantage in selling its product, just went out the window.